 Winter is on its way and while you can still stay outside, the changing conditions mean that you need to change what gear you bring and pack.
 You’ll have more gear than you will in the summer, and there will be more extreme conditions you have to dress and prepare for.
 But, with the right winter gear and knowledge, you’ll be ready to head out and have some fun in the snow!

 If you want to catch the recording of our Winter Gear and Recreation virtual event with climbing guide Glen, you can check it out on our YouTube channel.

 Winter trip planning and navigation:

 First things first.
-You need to research the condition at your destination.
+You need to research the conditions at your destination.
 Since snow is an issue in the winter, you can use apps and websites like Gaia and the Washington Trails Association to find the highest and lowest points of your hike to figure out what the conditions may be like.
 As a rule, above 2,000 feet you may need special tools and equipment for your winter adventures.
-The snow level doesn’t drop below 1,000 feet often, but you’ll still have to contend with rain.
+The snow level doesn’t drop below 1,000 feet often, but you’ll still have to contend with rain when below that level.

 Be sure to do your trail research before you go out!
 Besides the elevation, weather, and trail conditions, you also want to make sure that if it starts to snow while you’re out, that you can get your car out of the parking lot and back home in new snow.
 Having chains, a shovel, and even a saw in your car can help you if you get stuck somewhere.

 Then for your body, you’ll want a layering hack!
 Be sure to wear layers so you can take them off or put them on as you go.